-Then in 2001, two people independently started work on tepreplay: Matt Bing of NFR and Aaron Turner.
+Then in 2001, two people independently started work on topreplay: Matt Bing of NFR and Aaron Turner of OneSecure.
 After developing a series of patches (the -adt branch), Aaron attempted to send the patches in to be included in the main development tree.